4 really selfish reasons you should donate blood

 - Red blood cells have a limited shelf life—just 42 days—so they must be constantly replenished.

 - One pint of blood can save up to two lives.

 - There is no substitute for human blood.

 Check the Blood Center’s website for a schedule of blood drive events.

-And keep an eye out for Cape Cod Healthcare’s new blood mobile, now making the rounds around Cape Cod.
+And keep an eye out for Cape Cod Healthcare’s blood mobile, making the rounds around Cape Cod.